Merzasphor/MWSE/docs/source/types/tes3aiConfig.md

 ### `merchantFlags`

-A table access to all merchant flags.
+Numeric access to all merchant flags.
 Shouldn't be used directly.

 **Returns**:

-* `result` (table)
+* `result` (number)

 ***